lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 .. image::  vlc-video-pref.png

 To view your settings for subtitles and on screen display choose the :guilabel:`Subtitles/OSD` tab.
-To disable the On screen display uncheck the :guilabel:`Enable On Screen Display` checkbok.
+To disable the On screen display uncheck the :guilabel:`Enable On Screen Display` checkbox.
 The checkbox :guilabel:`Show media title on video start` shows the video title at the start of a video.
 The :guilabel:`Position` menu lets you choose where to show the media title.
 To toggle showing subtitles check/uncheck the :guilabel:`Enable subtitles` checkbox.
 The :guilabel:`default encoding` Lets you change how the subtitles are stored and resented as characters on this.
 To change the font of your subtitles type in the name of your font in the :guilabel:`Font` field.
 To change the font size of your subtitles change the :guilabel:`Font size` menu.
 The button :guilabel:`Text default color` lets you change your subtitles.To change the outline thickness of subtitles change the :guilabel:`Outline thickness` menu.
 To change the color of the outline press the :guilabel:`Outline Color` button to bring up a popup to select a color.
 To add a shadow to subtitles check the :guilabel:`Add a shadow` checkbox.
 To add a background check the :guilabel:`Add a background` checkbox.

  .. image::   vlc-subtitle-pref.png